The Sanger Prize Competition 2023

 The Institute is not responsible for applications which are not received in time due to last minute technical issues.
 There will be no technical support available on the 6th January 2023, you are advised to submit your application well before this date in case of any problems.

-The deadline for references is Friday 13th January 2023 at 5pm UK time.
+The deadline by which the referee must submit the reference is Friday 13th January 2023 at 5pm UK time.

 Only applications which meet the criteria listed above and have two references submitted by the deadline will be accepted and reviewed.